xcart/xcart-docs/_pages/kb_en/modules/x-payments_connector/index.md

 To start using X-Payments with your X-Cart store, you will need to complete the following connection steps:

-1.  {% link "Configure the connection in the X-Payments back end" ref_q4dUBnZT %}. to enable your X-Payments installation to connect to your X-Cart 5 store and to the payment gateway through which your customers' payments will be processed.
-More information on configuring X-Payments is available in the section "[Configuring X-Payments](https://www.x-payments.com/help/X-Payments:Configuring_X-Payments "X-Payments:User manual")" of the [X-Payments user manual](https://www.x-payments.com/help/X-Payments:User_manual "X-Payments:User manual").
+   1. {% link "Configure the connection in the X-Payments back end" ref_q4dUBnZT %}.
    2. {% link "Configure the connection in the Admin area of your X-Cart 5 store" ref_TIExeDzi %}.

 A video guide for connecting X-Cart and X-Payments 3.x is available: